icatcherplus/icatcher_plus/README.md

 **Note**: conda must be in the PATH envrionment variable for the shell to find it.

-Navigate to the icatcher_plus folder using the Anaconda Prompt:
+Navigate to the icatcher_plus reproduce folder using the Anaconda Prompt:

-`cd /path/to/icathcer_plus`
+`cd /path/to/icathcer_plus/reproduce`

 Then: